7osssam/Random-Quote-generator/readme.md

 # Random Quote generator
-This is a simple random quote generator that generates a random quote from a list of quotes, based on the user's input. program will predict the user's mood based on the happyor sad words in the input and generate a quote accordingly (dummy prediction).
+This is a simple C++ random quote generator that generates a random quote from a list of quotes, based on the user's input. program will predict the user's mood based on the happyor sad words in the input and generate a quote accordingly (dummy prediction).

 User will be asked to create a user at the first run of the program.
 The user will be saved in a CSV file with hashed password (SHA224),